david-salac/Portable-spreadsheet-generator/README.md

 * `error_replacement (object)`: Replacement for the error value.
 * `append_dict (dict)`: Append this dictionary to output.
 * `generate_schema (bool)`: If true, returns the JSON schema.

+All the rows and columns with labels that are instances of SkippedLabel are entirely skipped.

 **The return value is:**